adamkurth/reborn_dev/doc/source/index.rst

 `xrayutilities <https://xrayutilities.sourceforge.io/index.html>`_,
 `xraylib <https://github.com/tschoonj/xraylib/wiki>`_,
 `Dragonfly <https://github.com/duaneloh/Dragonfly/wiki/EMC-implementation>`_,
-and so on.
-The "(Re)" part of the name is technically meant to distinguish from the similarly-named `BornAgain <www.rebornproject.org>`_ software that also concerns diffraction and the Born approximation, but from this point on we'll use our original name "reborn" (no capitalization) to refer to "(Re)reborn".
+`BornAgain <www.rebornproject.org>`_.

 For clarity, reborn is not a "program".
 In order to use it you must write Python code.
 It is also not intended to be a *general* or *complete* tool at this time -- its content is dictated by what is needed for work done in the Kirian Lab.
 It is nonetheless available for anyone to use under the GNU V3 License.

-You can find the reborn source code on gitlab here: https://gitlab.com/rkirian/reborn
+You can find the reborn source code on gitlab here: https://gitlab.com/rkirian/bornagain

-This documentation is available on the web here: https://rkirian.gitlab.io/reborn
+This documentation is available on the web here: https://rkirian.gitlab.io/bornagain

 What's in reborn?
 --------------------